DentallApp/back-end/README.md

 To run this application, it is recommended to install [Docker](https://docs.docker.com/get-docker), it is much easier to install the app with [Docker](https://docs.docker.com/get-docker).

-- Clone the repository with this command:
+- Clone the repository with this command.
 ```sh
 git clone https://github.com/DentallApp/back-end.git
 ```
-- Change directory:
+- Change directory.
 ```sh
 cd back-end
 ```
-- Copy the contents of `.env.example` to `.env`:
+- Copy the contents of `.env.example` to `.env`.
 ```sh
 cp .env.example .env
 # On Windows use the "xcopy" command.